Rhaqim/garch-go/README.md

 - `--dry-run` or `-d`: Perform a dry run, which will show the files and directories that will be generated without actually generating them.
 - `--verbose` or `-V`: Enable verbose output.
 - `--quiet` or `-q`: Suppress all output.
-- `--config` or `-g`: Generate a configuration file for the project.

 ### Examples